 Soon crews will begin building a 169-unit luxury condominium complex on the 2.5-acre site in northwest Old Town.
-But the heavy equipment pushing dirt around the property last week was not there to shape the land's future.
+But the heavy equipment pushing dirt around the property recently was not there to shape the land's future.
 It was there to uncover the past.

-While that wealth of knowledge might have been enough to satisfy the historical curiosity of planners in other cities, it was not enough for officials in Alexandria, where historical preservation is a priority; the city employs a full-time archaeological staff, which runs the oldest and largest city-funded program of its kind in the nation.
+While that wealth of knowledge might have been enough to satisfy planners in other cities, it was not enough for officials in Alexandria, where historical preservation is a priority; the city employs a full-time archaeological staff, which runs the oldest and largest city-funded program of its kind in the nation.

 So far, the project's developer, Diamond Properties LLC, has paid a consultant about $100,000 to explore the land for historical artifacts and ensure that burial plots have been removed.

 While not much has been recovered in the way of artifacts, historians say the long dig has given them a clearer view of life on Colross.
 For example, they discovered an underground cistern that served as a water-filtration system, and evidence that slaves, known to have been kept at the property, lived in outbuildings on the land.

 The mission is more than just a kind gesture on the developer's part -- it's a city zoning requirement.

 In 1989, city leaders passed an archaeological protection ordinance to safeguard the city's history from ground-disturbing excavations.
 Alexandria is one of a few cities nationwide to have such legislation, which requires that construction sites of a certain size and in certain areas be examined before building begins.